 Don't have a juicer?

-That’s ok!
-You can make this is a blender too.
+And if not, that's ok!
+You can make this in a blender, too.
 Check out the recipe, and the pros and cons of using a blender versus a juicer, here.

 - 1 stalk celery about 16 ribs